 Returning home I found my home spick and span (and apparently sans leaks), My Hurley Dog freshly coiffed and smelling like a daisy field but The Turk was looking decidedly worse for wear.
 What could possibly have happened to have caused him to look like he had just been spat out by a raptor?
 One only had to take a look at his sad puppy dog eyes and his droopy expression to realise that the next few days were going to be a trial for all of us (even with separate residences).
 The Turk’s symptoms were clear.
 I put on my doktor cap and immediately diagnosed him with the dreaded Turkish Man Flu or TMF.

-Up front let me just say that TMF is a more severe form of the generic and more common Man Flu.
-Why is it more severe?
-Well because the man is Turkish of course (and don’t start bombarding me with nasty comments I will merely delete them).
+Up front let me just say that TMF is a much more severe form of the generic and more common Man Flu, but not to be confused with similar strains of Him-fluenza, Bro-chitis or Dude-onic Plague.
+TMF needs to be dealt with swiftly so as to not become a much more severe problem.
+Why is TMF such a problem?
+Well because the man in question is Turkish of course (and don’t start bombarding me with nasty comments I will merely delete them).

 To help you identify this dreadful disease and to help with the recovery of your patient (and your sanity) I have compiled this list of helpful hints: